Not yet in full regalia, Santa spends December 23rd in his next to best coat and hat seeing to final details for the night ahead.

 When Aliens Enter Your Ancestral Tree

-Almost six years after taking a DNA test to help some cousins who hoped to tie to myflying_saucer2 proven lineage, there still aren’t any matches to their branch of the family … or to any other known family on earth apparently.
+Almost six years after taking a DNA test to help some cousins who hoped to tie to my proven lineage, there still aren’t any matches to their branch of the family … or to any other known family on earth apparently.

 My genealogy friends constantly bombard me with notes about the DNA matches that surface to their own DNA ancestral trees.
 They laugh with delight relating stories of lost cousins coming out of the woodwork offering to join with them in cousins research teams.
 The research progress in some cases has been nothing short of phenomenal.